McCreight Lecture with Edmund Morris

 Presented each October, the McCreight Lecture affords West Virginians the opportunity to hear nationally respected scholars and public intellectuals on a variety of humanities topics.
 McCreight Lecturers have included Ken Burns, Joyce Carol Oates, Joseph Ellis, Sylvia Nasar, Henry Louis Gates, Elaine Pagels, Gordon Wood, James McPherson, Edmund Morris, and Annette Gordon-Reed.

-Admission to the McCreight Lectures are free and open to the public.
-Stay tuned to this site for more updates about the 2024 lecture!
+Admission to the McCreight Lectures is always free and open to the public.